-Faculty stipends will be released in two installments: one-half after requirements of the first year of the grant have been met, including the submission of the annual report to the Office of University Assessment (see item 2 under Grant Receipient Expectations above), and one-half after attendance at Camp QEP.
+- Faculty stipends will be released in two installments: one-half after requirements of the first year of the grant have been met, including the submission of the annual report to the Office of University Assessment (see item 2 under Grant Recipient Expectations above), and one-half after attendance at Camp QEP.

 - Wages for graduate or undergraduate student assistants to assist in the design, teaching or assessment of undergraduate creative inquiry enhanced courses.

 - Grant-specific materials and supplies, equipment, etc. to support creative inquiry enhanced courses.